 Back in the days, there was an Experimental feature that allowed users to hide the Address bar and unhide it by clicking on the active tab.

 However, we looked it up, and not even the Beta variations of Google Chrome (Canary, chrome dev, or Chromium) support it anymore.

-We have an alternative which legitimately hides the Address and Toolbar.
+We have an alternative that legitimately hides the Address and Toolbar.
 However, it’s probably not what you were looking for.

-How to auto-hide the Address bar in Google Chrome (sort of)
+How to auto-hide the Address bar in Google Chrome?

 - Open Chrome.

 - Click on the 3-dot menu and click More tools > Create shortcut.